AbhishekSinghDhadwal/TelecomChurnPredictor/README.md

 ---

 ## Dataset
-The dataset contains customer-level information over four months:
+The dataset contains customer-level information over four months, and is stored in the dataset folder of the repository:
 - **Columns**: 226 features, including usage patterns, recharge amounts, and customer demographics.
 - **Rows**: ~100,000 customer records.